Tag: orthodox church of the culdees

 The Cele Dei Litany from Dunkeld

 The Cele Dei Litany from Dunkeld translated by Peter Farrington A litany used at the ancient monastery of Dunkeld, which was accustomed to be sung together at public processions of the Keledei, called Culdees.
-This Litany is published in Latin in the Appendix to Kalendars of Scottish Saints by Alexander Penrose Forbes, Bishop of Brechin, […]
+A skeptical analysis follows from the Preface of Forbes’ Kalendars of Scottish Saints.
+Other analysis by our institute shows the more […]

 Short Review: “The Culdee Church of Ireland and Scotland” by Dr Moore